 A primary component of your overall marketing strategy should be creating a collateral stack that’s accessible, shareable and versatile.
 That means tiers of collateral that map to the sales funnel and hit upon each phase of the buyer journey.
 For instance, blogs for top of the funnel, gated content for mid funnel and sales-oriented copy for bottom of the funnel.

 The sales team should be able to hop into this inventory, grab a resource and send it to a prospect within minutes, which will require a tool or platform to manage all of the resources and keep them updated.
 That’s what sales enablement is all about.

 Marketing collateral management: A heroic task

 Content inventories can easily become stale and unhelpful unless there is a particular person designated to general collateral housekeeping.
 We use good ol’ Google Sheets, Airtable, Box and a few other tools to keep our sanity and coordinate with other departments.
 We upload new marketing collateral weekly so that our resources align with the shifting demands of our target audience.
-Again, 2014 collateral won’t do much for a 2019 audience.
+Again, 2014 collateral won’t do much for a modern audience.

 Keeping a pile of business cards on your desk is great – but only for highly specific and limited reasons.
 Having a “pile” of digital content in a folder on your computer, however, allows you as a marketer or sales rep to grab and go, to be as useful as possible, to be fully in tune with the needs of prospects.